Rovers Cup

 The Rovers Cup was an annual football tournament held in India, organized by the Western India Football Association.
-It was the second oldest tournament in India after Durand Cup.
+Incorporated in 1891, it was the third oldest tournament in India after Trades Cup.

 History

-Rovers Cup was incorporated by some British football enthusiasts in Bombay, Bombay Presidency, in 1890, as a form of amusement.
+Rovers Cup was incorporated by some British football enthusiasts in Bombay, Bombay Presidency, in 1891, as a form of amusement.
 After the foundation of Bombay Football Association (BFA) in 1902, the tournament became well organized.
 Patronised by Justice Russell, the tournament was firstly opened to British teams.
 Later in 1911, Western India Football Association was founded as a result of merger between BFA and Rovers Cup Committee.
 After justice Russel became president and P. R. Cadell became vice-president of WIFA, Indian clubs were given opportunity to participate, and Bengal United (a squad formed with Indian soldiers serving in British battalions) became first Indian team to compete.
 The tournament was suspended from 1914 to 1920 due to the World War I. Some legendary players from Great Britain, including Arsenal winger Denis Compton, Scottish international Tommy Walker and English international Bobby Langton appeared in the tournament in mid-20th century with visiting overseas teams.

-The First Worcester Regiment became first team to clinch the title.
+A predecessor edition was held in 1890, where the First Worcester Regiment and its band and drums section participated.
+The First Worcester Regiment became first team to clinch the title in 1891.
 Mohun Bagan became the first non-army civilian club in the tournament to compete in 1923 and achieved runners-up position, after their 4–1 defeat to Durham Light Infantry.
 Mohammedan Sporting from Calcutta became the first Indian club to win title, when they defeated Bangalore Muslims 1–0 in 1940.
 Mohammedan later won 1956, 1959, 1980, 1984 and 1987 editions.
 In the 1950s, Syed Abdul Rahim managed Hyderabad City Police formed their supremacy, winning Rovers Cup consecutively from 1950 to 1954.
 In modern era, Iraqi club Salahaddin became the first foreign side to win trophy, when they defeated Mohammedan Sporting 2–1 in 1982.
 In 1958, Caltex Sports Club had the honor of becoming the first local team to win it, and Bengal Mumbai is the last local team to win title.
 The championship was last time held in the 2000–01 season, when Mohun Bagan beat Churchill Brothers by 2–0 in the final.

 After the inception of the National Football League, the Rovers Cup started facing problems.
 With huge costs and sponsorship deals issues, the tournament was finally dissolved in 2001.
 In 2007, the WIFA announced that they were making attempts to revive the tournament.